Robins Are Back! How to Help Them This Spring

 How to Help Robins This Spring:

-• The Wildlife Center treated 110 American Robins during 2022.
-This was the most numerous passerine species admitted.
-Of these cases, approximately 34% were admitted due to being attacked by outdoor cats or dogs.
+• Approximately 32 of the American Robins admitted during 2023 were attacked by outdoor cats or dogs.
 Keep cats indoors to protect robins – and all wildlife – this year!

 As these robins continue their journeys north, take a moment to watch and enjoy these charismatic birds.
 Happy spring!